RAF Podington: Air Ministry use

 The United States Army Air Forces (USAAF) returned Podington to the Royal Air Force in July 1945, and the airfield was retained by the Air Ministry for storage.
 As late as 1960, Ministry of Defence (MoD) personnel were assigned to Podington looking after several million sandbags.

-In 1961, a public inquiry was made by a Member of Parliament (MP) with regards to the need by the MoD to maintain millions of Second World War sandbags, and the outcome of the investigation was the sale of Podington to private interests later that year.
+In 1961, a public inquiry was made by a member of Parliament with regards to the need by the MoD to maintain millions of Second World War sandbags, and the outcome of the investigation was the sale of Podington to private interests later that year.

 Light aircraft and glider flying continued from Podington airfield until the late 1960s.

 Main units

 The main military and subsequent civilian units and organisations based at RAF Podington throughout its military and subsequent civilian history were: